d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 By calling `init.Normal(sigma=0.01)`, we specify that each *weight* parameter should be randomly sampled from a normal distribution with mean 0 and standard deviation 0.01.
 The *bias* parameter will be initialized to zero by default.
+Both weight and bias will be attached with gradients.

 ```{.python .input  n=7}
 from mxnet import init